-Where is Courtney Wild Now 2020: Jeffrey Epstein Survivor Today?
+Courtney Wild: Where is Jeffrey Epstein's Survivor Now?

 Who is Courtney Wild?

-Courtney Wild was 14 years old when she met Jeffrey Epstein.
-Like many girls at the time, she too was recruited by a friend to make some money by giving an old man ‘a massage’ for $ 200.
-Wild, more or less came from a broken home.
-This is in addition to the fact that her mother was a drug addict.
+Courtney Wild was merely 14 years old when she met Jeffrey Epstein.
+Like many girls at the time, she too was recruited by a friend to make some money by giving an old man “a massage” for $ 200.
+According to reports, Wild came from a rather broken home, so this money meant a lot.
+Plus, there’s the fact that her mother was also a drug addict.

 In any case, Wild, who was even part of the cheerleading squad, saw her life take a dramatic turn after the sexual abuse she endured at the hands of Epstein for years.
-She was soon addicted to drugs and not doing well in terms of her mental health.
+In an attempt to find solace, she soon became addicted to drugs too, and she was not doing well in terms of her mental health.
 In 2008, she filed a civil suit, stating that federal law had been violated through Epstein’s non-prosecution agreement without consulting the victims involved.
 This was the plea deal that granted him and his co-conspirators immunity.
 For 11 years, she pursued the case, with the federal government stating that they had no obligation to inform them.
 However, this saw a dramatic change in 2019, when there was a ruling in Wild’s favor.

-Wild, along with her attorneys, then requested the court to nullify Epstein’s deal and disclose the details as to how the prosecution could negotiate with Epstein considering the vast array of crimes that were laid out against him.
-It was five months after this that Epstein was arrested.
+Wild, with her attorneys, then requested the court to nullify Epstein’s deal and disclose the details as to how the prosecution could negotiate with him considering the vast array of crimes that were laid out against him.
+It was five months after this that he was arrested for good.
 He was then slapped with the charges of sex trafficking and sexually assaulting minors.
-However, this lead took a wild turn when Epstein committed suicide.
+Yet, this lead took a wild turn when he died by suicide.
 Regardless, Wild pursued her fight for justice even after his death.

 Courtney’s struggle proved fruitful as The Courtney Wild Crime Victims’ Rights Reform Act was introduced in the House of Representatives in October 2019.
 In addition to this, in February 2020, she was invited as the State Union’s guest by California Congresswoman, Jackie Speier.

 Wild has, thus, come a long way from being a victim to a human rights advocate.
 In May 2020, Wild, along with her lawyers, asked for a re-visitation of Epstein’s ruling, which stated that the federal prosecutors did not violate the victims’ rights.
-She has a fairly active social media presence through her Facebook page.
-She works as a waitress in a sports bar and has a son who is seven years old.
+She actually lives in Florida, from where she continues to be in touch with all her co-survivors too.

+Coming to Courtney’s personal standing, she has come a long way from being an addict, which even led her to spend time in prison.
+In fact, she’s now someone who is determined to make a difference, all the providing a safe haven to her family.
+This proud survivor is a loving life partner as well as mother of three; she has two sons plus a daughter.

 Read More: Where is Prince Andrew Today?